meetjeff/docker-db-backup/README.md

 Skipping Cleaning up old backups because there were errors in backing up
 ```

-> **⚠️ Important**: When a database is removed from the server, its old backup files will also be deleted during cleanup.
-To preserve backups:
+> **ℹ️ Cleanup Behavior**: Cleanup only removes backup files from the same database and path that was successfully backed up in the current job.
+It does not affect:
+> - Backup files from other databases
-> - Manually move old backups to a different path before database removal
+> - Backup files in different paths
-> - Configure separate backup paths for each database
+> - Files from failed backup jobs
+>
+> This ensures that removing one database from the server will not accidentally delete backups from other databases.

 ### Individual Database Paths